SHA888/WeKnoRust/README.md

   </tr>
 </table>

-WeKnora supports transforming documents into knowledge graphs, displaying the relationships between different sections of the documents.
+WeKnowRust supports transforming documents into knowledge graphs, displaying the relationships between different sections of the documents.
 Once the knowledge graph feature is enabled, the system analyzes and constructs an internal semantic association network that not only helps users understand document content but also provides structured support for indexing and retrieval, enhancing the relevance and breadth of search results.

 ### MCP Server Integration Effects
 <img width="950" height="2063" alt="MCP Server Integration Demo" src="https://github.com/user-attachments/assets/09111ec8-0489-415c-969d-aa3835778e14" />